Quantum inputs in the prepare-and-measure scenario and stochastic teleportation: Introduction

 \section{Introduction}

 The transfer of information from one party to another requires communication.
 The most common stage for investigating the physics of this process is the prepare-and-measure (PM) scenario.
 In the PM scenario, a sender holds some information, encodes it into a message of limited alphabet, and sends it to the receiver.
-The receiver then decodes the message with the aim of recovering some specific information of his interest about the input (e.g. the parity of a bit string), the choice of which is unknown to the sender.
+The receiver then decodes the message to extract a particular property of the input, \emph{a priori} unknown to the sender.
 Today, it is well established that quantum resources can both enable and enhance communication beyond classical limits.

-Quantum resources can be introduced in the PM scenario via several inequivalent ways.
+Quantum resources can be introduced in the PM scenario in several inequivalent ways.
 The most straightforward way is to upgrade the message from being a classical symbol to a quantum state.
 Decoding the quantum message via a quantum measurement leads to higher-than-classical rates of successful communication.
-This has been showcased in well-known tasks such as random access codes \cite{Ambainis1999, Nayak1999} and quantum dimension witnesses \cite{Brunner2013, Tavakoli2015}.
+This has been showcased in well-known tasks such as random access codes \cite{Ambainis1999, Nayak1999, Tavakoli2015} and quantum dimension witnesses \cite{Brunner2013, Aguilar2018, Giordani2023, Bernal2024, Hakanson2025}.
 A second option is to send only classical messages but let the sender and receiver share quantum entanglement.
 Entanglement-assisted classical communication is fundamentally propelled by quantum nonlocality \cite{Brukner2004, Tavakoli2020, Pauwels2022}, and its advantages can be either larger \cite{Pawlowski2010} or smaller \cite{Martinez2018} than using quantum messages.
 A powerful synergy is to combine both quantum resources, i.e.~to send quantum messages assisted by shared entanglement \cite{Tavakoli2021, Pauwels2022b}.
-The seminal example of this is dense coding, in which the classical capacity of the channel is doubled \cite{Bennett1992}.
+The seminal example of this is dense coding, in which the classical capacity of the channel is doubled \cite{Bennett1992}, and recent works have found that significant advantages can be harvested already with single-particle quantum measurements \cite{Piveteau2022, Bakhshinezhad2024, Zhang2025}.

+However, it is crucial to distinguish whether the information being transmitted is classical or quantum—that is, whether the sender's input consists of classical symbols or quantum states.
+While the above discussion focuses on the former,